santhosh-tekuri/logflow/README.md

 - once a logfile completely exported, it is deleted from `/var/log/containers/logflow`
 - thus if elasticsearch is reachable, logflow should use only diskspace only for small metadata files.
-- in case, elasticsearch is down, we keep deleting old logfile from `/var/log/containers/logflow` when docker rotates new logfile. you can configure how many additional logfiles can be stored in `/var/log/containers/logflow` other than what docker keeps on disk
+- in case, elasticsearch is down, we keep deleting old logfile from `/var/log/containers/logflow` when docker rotates new logfile. you can configure how many additional logfiles can be stored other than what docker keeps on disk with `maxFiles` property in `logflow.conf`

 ## Quickstart